Last updated: 9 June 2026

 Is Sprive any good?
 That is the question most UK homeowners land on after hearing about the mortgage overpayment app for the first time.
 You have probably seen it on Dragons' Den, spotted it on Trustpilot, or had a friend mention it over a pint.
-The short answer: for most people with a mortgage who want to overpay but struggle to stay consistent, yes, Sprive is genuinely good.
+In my experience, for many people with a mortgage who want to overpay but struggle to stay consistent, Sprive does the job well, though whether it suits you depends on your lender support and your habits.
 It is not magic, it is not going to halve your mortgage overnight, and it is not for everyone.
-But after using it for several months, I think it earns its place on your phone.
+But after using it since October 2021 with my Nationwide mortgage, making regular monthly overpayments, I think it earns its place on your phone.
 Here is why.

 What Sprive actually does